ynshung/covid-19-malaysia/README.md

 * [Twitter of DG](https://twitter.com/DGHisham)
 * [Info Sihat](https://www.infosihat.gov.my/index.php/wabak-novel-coronavirus-atau-2019ncov)

-I cannot guarantee full accuracy of this data.
+I cannot guarantee full accuracy of the data.

 ## Notes
 * Since some death cases are reported after investigation are done that confirmed it is linked to COVID-19, the data are counted with the date of annoucement instead of date of patient's death.